tjjjwxzq/50.003-Project/README.md

 ### Use Cases
 * Starting the game
-* Interact with objects
+* Interacting with objects
-* Interact with NPCs (dialogues to tell more of the story)
+* Interacting with enemies
-* Interact with other players
+* Interacting with other players
 * Action word trigger points
-* End game
+* Ending of a level block

 ### Use Case 1: Starting the Game
 ####Objective